Any wristwatch has three major components, namely,

 3. The strap to wear the watch on hand.

 Watch case is a subassembly with glass, back cover and case pipe (to guide stem meant for time adjustment using crown).
-This subassembly is carried out at the in-house watch case plant that has five major shops–
+This subassembly is done at the in-house watch case plant that has five major shops–

 1. Press shop